CrisCLo/CrisCLo/README.md

 - 👀 I’m interested in software and web development
 - 🌱 I’m currently learning back-end languages like Python, C,C++ and C#
 - 💞️ I’m looking to collaborate on different projects that can help me improve my programming skills
-- 📫 How to reach me: c.a.charette on instagram
+- 📫 How to reach me: c.a.charette on instagram, or connect with me on LinkedIn.

 <!---
 CrisCLo/CrisCLo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.